 Not only will these travel association memberships give you legitimacy as a travel content writer, but they will help you network with other travel professionals and find more opportunities to get paid for your writing.

-A press card is an invaluable resource for a freelance travel writer or travel blogger, as it is also accepted wherever an official press card is required for media accreditation or identification purposes.
+The best travel journalists don’t travel without their press cards.
+This is an invaluable resource for a freelance travel writer or travel blogger, as it is also accepted wherever an official press card is required for media accreditation or identification purposes.

 Some travel writer associations, like the International Travel Writers Alliance (ITWA), will issue a press card as official recognition that its holder is a professional or freelance travel journalist.